yashharjani/Cucumber_Selenium_Practice/README.md

 This is the Cucumber & Selenium Practice directory.
-Learned and hand-on practice of RestAssured.
+Learned and hand-on practice of Cucumber & Selenium.

 This directory have following projects and concepts using Cucumber & Selenium with respective Feature and Step definition files: